Trump’s incoming chief of staff is a former lobbyist. She’ll face a raft of special interests - WTOP News

 In a statement, Brian Hughes, a spokesman from the Trump transition effort, rejected any suggestion that Wiles’ history as a lobbyist would make her susceptible to pressure.

 Wiles’ selection as chief of staff was Trump’s first announced hire after his win.
-Wiles co-led the former president’s campaign and was widely credited with having run an operation that was far more disciplined than his two previous efforts.
-Even so, she will have her work cut out for her.
-Though the job has traditionally entailed policing who has access to the president, Trump chaffed at such efforts during his first presidency as he churned through four chiefs of staff.
+Wiles, who co-led the former president’s campaign, will have her work cut out for her.
+Though the job has traditionally entailed policing who has access to the president, Trump chafed at such efforts during his first presidency as he churned through four chiefs of staff.

-During his recent victory speech, Trump called Wiles an “Ice Maiden” while praising her as a consummate behind-the-scenes player.
-She will be the first woman to ever hold the position.

 She later headed to Florida, where she advised two Jacksonville mayors and is credited with helping businessman Rick Scott, now a U.S. senator, win the governor’s office.
 After briefly managing Utah Gov. Jon Huntsman’s 2012 presidential campaign, she oversaw Trump’s 2016 effort in Florida, when his win in the state helped him clinch the White House.